-We were up at 5am on Saturday 15th October 2011, mainly because Paula had to do her hair properly as we were dressing in 50's style to look the part on this special trip.
-Paula had purchased a genuine 50's dress in Brighton and I had got hold of a Harris Tweed jacket on the internet which was a very good fit at very reasonable price, topped of with cravat, tweed hat but I forgot to take my pipe (I don't smoke anymore so I didn't miss it).
-We caught the local train at 6:44 and met our good chums Nigel and Marianne on board, also dressed for the 50's day out, and made our way up to Victoria where we were meant to board the Swanage Belle but its departure had been moved to Euston.
+We were up at 5am on Saturday 15th October 2011, mainly because Paula had to do her hair properly as we were dressing in 50’s style to look the part on this special trip.
+Paula had purchased a genuine 50’s dress in Brighton and I had got hold of a Harris Tweed jacket on the internet which was a very good fit at very reasonable price, topped off with a cravat and a tweed hat, but I forgot to take my pipe (I don’t smoke anymore so I didn’t miss it).
+We caught the local train at 6:44 and met our good chums Nigel and Marianne on board, also dressed for the 50’s day out, and made our way up to Victoria where we were meant to board the Swanage Belle but its departure had been moved to Euston.
 I was quite worried by this as Euston tends to point North whereas Victoria points South which is more in the direction of Swanage.
-However a quick peek at Google maps of London shows that you can whip round to the West and South - London is still full of interesting railway routes and connections despite losing miles of trackbed over the years.
+However, a quick peek at Google maps of London shows that you can whip round to the West and South — London is still full of interesting railway routes and connections despite losing miles of trackbed over the years.

-At Euston we had a cup of tea - Paula was quite interested in getting something to eat, I had not told her about the details of the day as it was a surprise, but we got a cup of tea and waited for the train indicator to tell us the platform which after a while it did and we strolled over to platform 16 to find a rake of old maroon coaching stock with a magnificent main line steam locomotive at the front - Oliver Cromwell.
+At Euston we had a cup of tea — Paula was quite interested in getting something to eat, I had not told her about the details of the day as it was a surprise, but we got a cup of tea and waited for the train indicator to tell us the platform which after a while it did and we strolled over to platform 16 to find a rake of old maroon coaching stock with a magnificent mainline steam locomotive at the front — Oliver Cromwell.

 At 08:32 the engine whistled and with a series of massive chuffs slowly pulled forward and out of the platform to a throng of photographers and people waving.
-I have been on quite a few steam pulled trains in my time but this was the first time from a London Terminus station on a main line and there really was something quite thrilling about the experience.
-It was a step back in time to travel before the 1960's.
+I have been on quite a few steam pulled trains in my time but this was the first time from a London Terminus station on the main line and there really was something quite thrilling about the experience.
+It was a step back in time to travel before the 1960’s.
 Each rotation of the massive wheels brought a couple of gentle pushes to my back to remind me that we were being pulled along by steam power.
 I am sure the locomotive crew are quite gentle with these old locomotives but it was so very much slower than modern train to accelerate up to a running speed.
-Sometime i think we forget how much more reliable and quick are modern(ish) trains are.
+Sometimes I think we forget how much more reliable and quick are modern(ish) trains are.

-But I didn't have long to bathe in the thoughts of the past as the Pullman trained and badged waiting staff descended on us like a flock of sparrows with copious amounts of breakfast food like the fireman up front shoveling the coal into the firebox, tea, coffee, porridge, melon with honey and yoghurt, grilled Manx kippers, baked beans, sausage, hash brown, grilled tomatoes, fried bread, mushrooms, fried egg and toast, clackity clack, down the hatch.
-(Apologies to Betjeman - only with continuously welded rail we were missing the clackity clack rhythm of the rail joints but enjoying the tea spillage-less smooth ride all the same!)
+But I didn’t have long to bathe in the thoughts of the past as the Pullman trained and badged waiting staff descended on us like a flock of sparrows with copious amounts of breakfast food like the fireman upfront shoveling the coal into the firebox, tea, coffee, porridge, melon with honey and yoghurt, grilled Manx kippers, baked beans, sausage, hash brown, grilled tomatoes, fried bread, mushrooms, fried egg and toast, clackity clack, down the hatch.
+(Apologies to Betjeman — only with continuously welded rail we were missing the clackity-clack rhythm of the rail joints but enjoying the tea spillage-less smooth ride all the same!)

 Breakfast was cleared and we relaxed back into the seats as the morning sun streamed in through the window.

-Coming out of London Euston does not have the most endearing views of London - whereas Victoria gives stunning views over the Thames next to Battersea power station - which would have been nice.
-However once we were past the various scrap yards, new build flats and industrial warehouses we started to be routed through the interesting network of routes around Willesden to join up with the main South West routes.
+Coming out of London Euston does not have the most endearing views of London — whereas Victoria gives stunning views over the Thames next to Battersea power station — which would have been nice.
+However, once we were past the various scrap yards, new build flats and industrial warehouses we started to be routed through the interesting network of routes around Willesden to join up with the main South West routes.